 Think of food first and foremost as fuel to make your body purr like a kitten.
 Anything that you put in that beautiful bod that isn’t the very best fuel should be reconsidered.

-And if after careful consideration, you still want that Tootsie Roll, than eat the damn thing.
-Don’t dwell on it, but try to make a different choice next time.
+And if after careful consideration, you still want that Tootsie Roll, then eat the damn thing and move on.

 6: Life is short.
 I don’t want to deprive myself.